iorixxx/anadolu-fbe-thesis/README.md

 You can compile individual chapters (`Chapter1.tex`, `Chapter2.tex` and so on) independently.
 If you want to compile the whole thesis (`AhmetArslan_PhDThesis.tex`), you need to run `./strip.sh` script, which will generate stripped chapters.
-You will love the sensation :relieved: of seeing whole thesis for the first time.
+You will love the sensation :relieved: of seeing whole thesis in one piece for the first time.
 Currently I do not have windows counterpart of the script.
 The contribution of `strip.bat` would be highly appreciated.

 The cover page (`Kapak.tex`) needs to be compiled separately since it is not a part of the thesis.

+P.S.
+Do not forget to use "actual size" option while printing the PDF file.

 ###Author